 In the summer of 2002, Stones Throw Records announced a then-untitled collaboration between famed underground producer Madlib and elusive, masked emcee MF DOOM.
-Few details were made available at the time, other than the names of two enigmatic, intriguing artists, each of whom was rising up in the underground hip-hop community.
+Few details were made available at the time, other than the names of two enigmatic artists, each a rising star in the underground hip-hop community.

-DOOM, in particular, sparked interest because of his earlier, much different career as a major label rapper with the short-lived group KMD, who had some brief hits in the mainstream, but were dropped after Elektra rejected the controversial artwork of their second album, Black Bastards.
+DOOM, in particular, sparked interest because of his earlier, much different career as a major label rapper.
+He was previously known as Zev Love X, an emcee with the short-lived group KMD, who had some brief hits in the mainstream, but were dropped after Elektra rejected the controversial artwork of their second album, Black Bastards.
 DOOM — born Daniel Dumile — stepped away from the mic for close to half a decade after his brother, DJ Subroc, died in a car accident.
 Dumile spent several years in recovery mode, eventually returning to the stage in a newly adopted villain persona, the idea behind it being that he sought revenge on the industry that turned against him.
 His return to rap officially started with 1999’s excellent, if — at the time — obscure Operation: Doomsday, an entry point into the strange, off-kilter style of a talented artist who had mostly sought to escape the spotlight after the collapse of his early hip-hop career.

 Similarly, Madlib had proven himself an unstoppable entity via mostly underground releases, until he caught the eyes of Stones Throw record head and producer Peanut Butter Wolf, who would end up signing him to the label.
 Soon enough, a series of stellar releases followed: J Dilla collaboration Champion Sound (released under the name Jaylib) and solo debut as alter ego Quasimoto, The Unseen.
 This next collaboration between he and DOOM was already hotly anticipated before any material surfaced.
 The sounds and rhymes being concocted would remain a mystery for the next two years, but once released, it would turn the hip-hop community on its head.